kerseviciute/aPEAR-publication/README.md

 snakemake --cores 1 --use-conda --conda-frontend mamba
 ```

+## Comparison with Cytoscape

+Comparison for Cytoscape is performed for 3 different datasets (code not provided).
+The gene ranks are saved in the `data/geneRanks` directory.
+For each analysis,
+minimal adjustments are made for the aPEAR as well as Cytoscape plots (described in
+config file for aPEAR and `cytoscape` directory for Cytoscape).

 ## Quality and performance assessment

 We have obtained 20 datasets containing various gene set enrichment results from previous analyses